Azure/SQL-Connectivity-Checker/README.md

 Invoke-Command -ScriptBlock ([Scriptblock]::Create((iwr ($scriptUrlBase+'/AzureSQLConnectivityChecker.ps1')).Content)) -ArgumentList $parameters
 #end
 ```
-4. Set the parameters on the script, you need to set server name and database name.
+4. Set the parameters on the script, you need to set server name.
+Database name, user and password are optional but desirable.

 5. Run it.

 6. The results can be seen in the output window.
 If the user has the permissions to create folders, a folder with the resulting log file will be created.
 When running on Windows, the folder will be opened automatically after the script completes.
+A zip file with all the log files (AllFiles.zip) will be created.

 # Contributing